Princess Delphine of Belgium: Early life and career

 Princess Delphine is the daughter of Baroness Sybille de Selys Longchamps, whose first husband was a Belgian nobleman and industrialist Jonkheer Jacques Boël.
 They divorced in 1978.
-Her biological father is King Albert II of Belgium.
+Her biological father is Albert II, former King of the Belgians.

 Delphine attended boarding school in England and Switzerland, and studied at the Chelsea School of Art and Design in London, where she earned a Bachelor of Arts in fine arts (with honours) in 1990.
 She has been a guest lecturer at the Higher Institute for Fine Arts (HISK), Antwerp, and the Maastricht Art School.

 She is the founding patron of the Princess Delphine of Saxe-Coburg Fund based at Ghent University Hospital, promoting the use of art in health care.
 The Belgian brewery Struise produced a "Cuvée Delphine" beer for which she designed the artwork for the bottle label.
 Her sculpture Ageless Love is in the Gerdapark, Sint-Niklaas.
 In 2021, she designed the decoration of the Lamborghini Art Car.

 Personal life

-James (Jim) O'Hare, an American of Irish descent, has been Delphine's partner since 2000.
-The couple have two children, Princess Joséphine of Belgium (born 17 October 2003) and Prince Oscar of Belgium (born 28 April 2008).
+She is married to James O'Hare, an American businessman, The couple have two children: